-Understanding treatment effect distributions is often empirically important for programme, policy and intervention evaluation.
-First, in their seminal work, \citet{Heckman97} emphasized the importance of understanding the distribution of impacts, which is crucial for answering questions about the political economy of programmes, the distribution of programme benefits and the option values conferred on programme participants.
-Recently, \citet{lu2018treatment} and \citet{Rosenblum2019} also emphasized the importance of understanding the proportion of units benefit from the treatment in educational, behavior and medical studies.
-Second, the treatment effect distributions or quantiles are more robust meansures of treatment effects compared to the usual averages, especially in the presence of extreme individual effects \citep{CDLM21quantile, SL22quantile}.
+Understanding treatment effect distributions is often empirically important for program, policy and intervention evaluation.
+First, in the seminal work of \citet{Heckman97}, they emphasized the importance of understanding the distribution of impacts, which is crucial for answering questions about the political economy of programmes, the distribution of programme benefits and the option values conferred on programme participants.
+Recently, \citet{lu2018treatment} and \citet{Rosenblum2019} also emphasized the importance of understanding the proportion of units that benefit from the treatment in educational, behavior and medical studies.
+Second, the treatment effect distributions or quantiles are more robust measures of treatment effects compared to the usual averages, especially in the presence of extreme individual effects \citep{CDLM21quantile, SL22quantile}.
 For example, a treatment that is beneficial on average may actually be harmful for most units in the population, since the positive average effect could be driven by some extreme or even outlier effects on a tiny proportion of the population.
-Third, many asymptotic inference approaches designed for average treatment effects may have poor finite-sample performance, when the individual treatment effects are heavy-tailed.
+Third, the asymptotic inference approaches designed for average treatment effects may have poor finite-sample performance, when the individual treatment effects and outcomes are heavy-tailed.
 Fourth, the distribution of individual effects can better accommodate ordinal outcomes.
-As \citet{lu2018treatment} commented, it is often difficult to define or compare ``average" ordinal outcomes in a substantive way; for examples, the averages of education levels, such as ``high school'' and ``PhD'', are difficult to make sense and to be compared.
+As \citet{lu2018treatment} commented, it is often difficult to define or compare ``average" ordinal outcomes in a substantive way; for example, the averages of education levels, such as ``high school'' and ``PhD'', are difficult to make sense of and to compare.